Hiruni-Hasara/MLOPS-app-new/README.md

 Now open your browser and go to: http://localhost:5000
-You’ll see the prediction form.
-Enter values and click Predict to get the result.
+You’ll see the prediction form...